\

 The 2024 Nobel Prize in Economics is awarded to: Daron Acemoglu, Simon Johnson and James Robinson "for studies of how institutions are formed and affect prosperity", 14 Oct 24:

 The trio from MIT and Unuv Chicago provided an explanation for why some countries are rich and others poor.
 One important explanation is persistent differences in societal institutions.
-By examining the various political and economic systems introduced by European colonizers, they have been able to demonstrate a relationship between institutions and prosperit
+By examining the various political and economic systems introduced by European colonizers, they have been able to demonstrate a relationship between institutions and prosperity

 Posted on Mon, 30 Sep 2024